Spacial/csstuff/README.md

 - [Fun with compute shaders and fluid dynamics](https://blog.kummerlaender.eu/article/fun_with_compute_shaders_and_fluid_dynamics/#fnref3)
 - [Spectrum](https://libspectrum.io/): Spectrum is a cross-platform image transcoding library that can easily be integrated into an Android or iOS project to efficiently perform common image operations.
 - [bild](https://github.com/anthonynsimon/bild): A collection of parallel image processing algorithms in pure Go
+- [jax](https://github.com/google/jax): Composable transformations of Python+NumPy programs: differentiate, vectorize, JIT to GPU/TPU, and more

 ### Fun